tonyfu97/Digital-Image-Processing/docs/index.md

 # Digital Image Processing with C++ : Study Notes

 This website includes my study notes for the book [*Digital Image Processing with C++: Implementing Reference Algorithms with the CImg Library*](https://www.amazon.com/Digital-Image-Processing-Implementing-Algorithms/dp/1032347538) by Tschumperlé, Tilmant, and Barra.
+College courses only scratch the surface of what's out there, so this project is my way of diving in and getting hands-on with C++.

 Please note that this website does not include the book's content, except for some of the code snippets used.
 If you're interested in more details, you can purchase the book [here](https://www.amazon.com/Digital-Image-Processing-Implementing-Algorithms/dp/1032347538).
 I am not affiliated with the authors or the publisher in any way.
 I simply enjoy the book and want to share my notes with others.
 While I have some background in image processing, I have attempted to make my notes beginner-friendly.
 I have included things that I personally found to need more explanation or clarification.
 I hope you find them useful.